 During the census, 459 individual gorillas were found in 50 groups and 13 solitary individuals.

-2011 was when Bwindi mountain gorilla population census was conducted before and 400 individuals were found there in 36 groups and 16 solitary individuals.
+2011 was when the Bwindi Mountain Gorilla population census was conducted before and 400 individuals were found there in 36 groups and 16 solitary individuals.

-To have the process successful, the survey was conducted by the protected Area Authorities of Uganda and the Democratic Republic of Congo which are the Uganda Wildlife Authority as well as the I’nstitut Congolais pour la Conservation de la Nature respectively.
+To have the process successful, the survey was conducted by the Protected Area Authorities of Uganda and the Democratic Republic of Congo which is the Uganda Wildlife Authority as well as the Institute Congolais pour la Conservation de la Nature respectively.

 This was under the Greater Virunga Transboundary Collaboration and support from donors and partners.

-Mountain gorilla survey is a process that is tiresome and full of determination.
-If you are wondering, how the gorilla census was done, and here is how it looked like;
+The Mountain gorilla survey is a process that is tiresome and full of determination.
+If you are wondering, how the Gorilla population census was done, here is what it looked like;